LML Star: History

+In 1983, LML established a joint venture with Piaggio, forming Vespa Automobile Company Limited to produce Vespa PX (Piaggio brand) and NV3, Alfa, T5, 4W (LML Vespa brand) models for India, starting with a 100 cc scooter and expanding to the Supremo (Vespa Cosa variant) and Select (Vespa T5 replica).

-In 1986, LML began a joint venture with scooter manufacturer Piaggio, through which the Italian company sold its Vespa PX model to the Indian market.
-This model lacks an automatic lubrication system thus two-stroke oil must be pre-mixed with petrol.
+The LML Vespa PX model lacks an automatic lubrication system thus two-stroke oil must be pre-mixed with petrol.
 An upgraded version of this scooter was called the LML Select 2.
 Production of the LML NV and LML Select 2 ended in 2004.
-Up until 2004, Bajaj Chetak was its chief competitor in its segment (150 cc, 2 stroke scooter) in the Indian market.
-The company revised production in 2007 and subsequently sold two-stroke and four-stroke models.
+Up until 2004, the Bajaj Chetak (based on the older Vespa Sprint model) was its chief competitor in the Indian market for 150cc two-stroke scooters.

+LML revised production in 2007 and subsequently sold both two-stroke and four-stroke models.
 There was another model produced by LML, called Vespa A1; unlike other vespas it features split seating.
 The driver's seat had a spring beneath it and another separate seat for pillion.

 The Stella and Vespa P-series scooters share much of their design and engineering and many of their parts are interchangeable.
 Genuine Scooters was formed to import the scooter to the United States market.
 Production was interrupted by a labor strike from 2005 to mid-2006 but resumed once the dispute was settled.

 Genuine Scooter stopped importing in June 2017 after LML hit financial trouble.